oneal2000/oneal2000.github.io/index.md

 # News

+- Our Paper [EditCot](https://arxiv.org/abs/2412.17727) has been accepted at EMNLP 2025 Main Conference!
+After a long journey, it’s finally accepted.
+Congratulations to Changyue!
+- Our Paper [SDE](https://arxiv.org/abs/2506.19209) has been accepted at EMNLP 2025 Main Conference!
+Congratulations to Yichen!
-🎉 Our **SIGIR 2025 tutorial** on [**Dynamic and Parametric RAG**](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page)  has been accepted!
-Join us in 📍 **Padua** on **July 13** to explore the next generation of Retrieval-Augmented Generation!
+- Our **SIGIR 2025 tutorial** on [**Dynamic and Parametric RAG**](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page)  has been accepted!
 More information at: https://sites.google.com/view/sigir2025-tutorial-dprag/home-page

-- Our Paper [DecKER](https://aclanthology.org/2025.findings-acl.1260/), has been accepted at ACL 2025!
+- Our Paper [DecKER](https://aclanthology.org/2025.findings-acl.1260/), has been accepted at Findings of ACL 2025!
 Congratulations to Changyue!
 - My first-authored [Tutorial](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page) on RAG has been accepted at SIGIR 2025!
 - Our Paper [RbFT](https://dl.acm.org/doi/abs/10.1145/3726302.3730078) has been accepted at SIGIR 2025!
 Congratulations to Yiteng!
 - My first-authored Long Paper [JuDGE](https://dl.acm.org/doi/abs/10.1145/3726302.3730295) has been accepted at SIGIR 2025!